CP1404/XUTPracticals/prac_05/README.md

 *You need to complete the tasks and do a **Pull Request** that *mentions* another student to get full marks for this practical.*

-Your lecturer may have provided you with details of [whom to mention](https://github.com/CP1404/Starter/wiki/Code-Review-Order), so please follow that.
-Otherwise, follow your lecturer's instructions for whom to mention.

 **Remember**: Sometimes there will be changes to the GitHub website design or PyCharm, etc. that mean these instructions will be slightly different.
 You should still be able to figure out what needs to be done.